decentralized-identity/keri/docs/Glossary.md

 #### Javascript Object Signing and Encryption
 Or JOSE.
 JOSE is a framework intended to provide a method to securely transfer claims (such as authorization information) between parties.
 The JOSE framework provides a collection of specifications to serve this purpose.
 Related: `JWK`, `JWT`.
 [More info](https://jose.readthedocs.io/en/latest/)

-#### KERI Agreement Algorithm for Control Establishment
-{TBW}

-#### Keridemlia
-It is a contraction of KERI and [Kademlia](https://en.wikipedia.org/wiki/Kademlia).
-It's the distributed database of Witness IP-addresses based on a Distributed Hash Tabel.
-It also does the CNAME - stuff that DNS offers for KERI: the mapping between an identifier and it's controller AID stored in the KEL to its current wittness AID and the wittness AID to the IP address.\
-(_@henkvancann_)

 #### Key
 A mechanism for granting or restricing access to something.
 MAY be used to issue and prove, MAY be used to transfer and control over _identity_ and _cryptocurrency_.
 [More](https://en.wikipedia.org/wiki/Key_(cryptography))